£404 Find Cheap Flights to Melbourne – Compare and Save

 • Enter your preferred departure airport and travel dates into the search form above to unlock the latest Melbourne flight deals.

-Top 5 airlines flying to Melbourne
+Reviews of the top 5 airlines flying to Melbourne

 See real verified KAYAK customer reviews for airlines flying to Melbourne.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from the United Kingdom to Melbourne.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.